jordmax12/strain-hunter/README.md

 ## Introduction

 Fun project to create a notification system when user requested strains are available in IL dispensaries.
-Will kick off a SMS text when its in stock, and then keep track of it until it goes out of stock in which case another SMS will be fired off.
+Will kick off a SMS and email when its in stock, and then keep track of it until it goes out of stock in which case another SMS and email will be fired off.

 ## Features

-- Feature 1: SMS notification when user requested strain is in stock w/ dispensary, price, thc and sizes available information.
+- Feature 1: SMS/email notification when user requested strain is in stock w/ dispensary, price, thc and sizes available information.

 ## Table of Contents